 NCTE accepts rolling applications for Fall, Spring and Summer internships for undergraduate and graduate students.
 Law students see Legal Internships/Fellowships.
 Undergraduate and graduate interns will gain experience in all aspects of non-profit advocacy work by supporting projects in each department of the organization.
 However, NCTE will make every effort to take applicant preferences and interests, such as policy, racial and economic justice, communications, or development, into account when assigning supervision and tasks.

 Internships have flexible start and end dates.
 While internships are typically unpaid during the school year, during the summer NCTE offers a stipend to assist with living expenses in DC.
 NCTE can also work with a student's university to assure academic credit is received (if eligible for credit).

-Interns will be responsible for a mixture of the below based on the needs of the organization and the interest of the applicant:
+Interns may have an opportunity to work on the types of work listed below, based on the needs of the organization and the interest of the applicant:

 - Provide research and analysis on current policy issues

 - Tracking data, such as local and federal policies

 - Support efforts to educate policymakers and key stakeholders

 - Attend hearings, coalitional meetings, and community events